uc-cdis/cloud-automation/tf_files/aws/modules/eks/README.md

 * `eks_version` Version of kubernetes to deploy for EKS, default is set to 1.10.
 * `worker_drive_size` Size of the root volume for the workers.
 Default is set to 30 GB.
 * `deploy_jupyter_pool` If you want the jupyter pool.
 If explicit "yes" is passed, then the autoscaling group would be set to a minimum of three instances, and same value for desired capasity.
 Default is no.
 * `jupyter_instance_type` Instance_type for nodepool by default this is set to t3.medium, but it can be changed if needed.
+* `bootstrap_script` Script to use to initialize the worker nodes.
+Default value `bootstrap-2.0.0.sh`
+* `jupyter_bootstrap_script` Script to intialize jupyter worekers.
+Default value `bootstrap-2.0.0.sh`
+* `kernel` If your bootstrap script requires a different kernel that what ships with the AMIs.
+Additionally, kernels will be uploaded onto `gen3-kernels` bucket in the CSOC account.
+Default value `"N/A"`

 ## 5. Considerations